Brian Sims: Committee and legislative work

+Doxxing protestors

 Sims received attention in 2019 for videos he posted to social media confronting people protesting outside of a Planned Parenthood facility in Philadelphia.
+In April of that year, Sims offered $100 to anyone who could dox three teenage girls who were praying in front of the facility.
+Facebook removed the video, in which he was "yelling pretty aggressively" at the three girls, aged 13 to 15, for violating their community standards around "coordinating harm."
+The mother of two of the girls filed a police report.

-In April of that year, Sims offered $100 to anyone who could dox three protesters.
-A few weeks later, in May, Sims posted another eight-minute video of himself confronting a woman who was protesting by praying with a rosary outside the same facility.
+A few weeks later, in May, Sims posted another eight-minute video of himself confronting a woman who was quietly praying with a rosary outside the same facility.
 He suggested it was unchristian and racist to "shame" people engaging in a lawful activity.
 He encouraged his social media followers to dox her and protest outside her house.
-Sims also criticized Catholicism by referring to its record on child molestation.
+Sims also criticized her for being Catholic.

+Sims' video caused a "national outrage."
 Following the incidents, more than one thousand anti-abortion protesters rallied outside the facility, some anti-abortion activists calling for Sims' resignation.
 He responded to calls for an apology or that he resign by calling critics bigoted, sexist, and misogynistic "Bible Bullies".
 Sims admitted to being "aggressive" in his confrontation.